colmap/pycolmap/README.md

 ### Building from source

 Alternatively, we explain below how to compile PyCOLMAP from source.
 COLMAP should first be installed as a library following [the official guide](https://colmap.github.io/install.html).
+**⚠️ PyCOLMAP is currently in unstable development!
+To avoid issues, use tag v0.4.0 and COLMAP commit [colmap/colmap@`d812bcb`](https://github.com/colmap/colmap/commit/d812bcbf5a9a13c52292b711a5c1d4a55dfe5812).**
-**We recommend always building PyCOLMAP against the latest commit of the COLMAP [`dev` branch](https://github.com/colmap/colmap/tree/dev) - using a previous COLMAP build might not work.**
+In the master branch, the latest supported COLMAP commit is [colmap/colmap@`6d000e4`](https://github.com/colmap/colmap/commit/6d000e48209b5583ab618745b2269992e6584d7f).
+Using a previous COLMAP build might not work.
-Currently, the earliest supported COLMAP commit is [colmap/colmap@33e2692](https://github.com/colmap/colmap/commit/33e26924f950172751f044a89b964129b3728db8).

 Then clone the repository and its submodules: